drnikki/old-personal-site/about.md

 When I'm not writing code or writing papers, I climb rocks, do improv, and take my [bulldog][] to the park.

 #### recent presentations / talks
+I'm available to speak at your event.
+My recent presentations are below, some of which have audio and/or video.
+- <a href="https://www.youtube.com/embed/vtfCOgmA7lc">TexasCamp Keynote</a> May 2018
 - <a href="https://events.drupal.org/nashville2018/sessions/exciting-ethical-engineering">Exciting Engineering Ethics</a> _Drupalcon Nashville_.
 April 2018.
 - Open Demographics overview. _Sackler Student Fellows Symposium_.
 March 2018.
 - <a href="https://www.youtube.com/watch?v=3P97-uiYWXU&list=PLsRNoUx8w3rMjnddlkIXeySLOHfqFxDLy">_TEDxASU_</a>.
 March 2018